 Produced by the rail partnership three times a year, this includes the timetable for the line.
 Find the current edition here

 Great Western Railway

 The services are run by Great Western Railway (GWR).
 Visit their website to plan journeys, buy tickets and find details of the Heart of Wessex Day Ranger (a great option if you plan to explore more than one destination during the day), savings if you travel in a group of three or more people with Group Save, and more.

-All services along this route can be found in First Great Western’s Central 3 timetable.
+All services along this route can be found in Great Western Railway’s Central 3 timetable.

 The National Rail Enquiries website will give you rail journey options from any station in the country to any other, in addition to the ticket prices.

 An excellent way to plan end to end journeys is with Traveline.
 Enter your departure and destination points, and the site will plan your entire journey for you, with a detailed map showing times, routes and connection points.